onikienko/mv3-parcel-webext-template/README.md

 Parcel Web Extension Config [does not support](https://github.com/parcel-bundler/parcel/issues/5758) `scripting` API (`executeScript`, `insertCSS`, etc.)
-For a workaround, take a look at the recipe below.
+As a workaround, take a look at the recipe below.

 ## Recipes